 The event took place on 9 November 2020.

 BCS70 is a birth cohort study that has been following the lives of around 17,000 people born in England, Scotland and Wales in a single week of 1970.

-We are joined by the authors of some of the most influential research to have come from the study as well current policy shapers and experts.
+We were joined by the authors of some of the most influential research to have come from the study as well as current policy shapers and experts.

 Chaired by Dr Lee Elliot Major, OBE, Professor of Social Mobility, University of Exeter.